 There are also four digital channels available on each board, with selectable direction.
 Two channels are used on the trolley, both as outputs.
-The first is a signal that sets the mode of the catseye coil preamplifier to either "track" or "slew": in track mode, the preamplifier tries to keep the catseye at the correct position as specified by the low-latency analog signal from the metrology system, while in slew mode the catseye is locked vertically to prevent damage while the trolley is slewing.
+The first is a signal that sets the mode of the catseye coil preamplifier to either "track" or "slew": in track mode, the preamplifier tries to keep the catseye at the correct position as specified by the low-latency analog signal from the metrology system, while in slew mode the catseye is held vertical by a local control loop around the differential position sensor to prevent excessive catseye motion while the trolley is slewing.